List of Battlestar Galactica video games: Battlestar Galactica (2003)

 The 2003 Battlestar Galactica mini-series inspired a video game for Sony's PlayStation 2 and Microsoft's Xbox in which the player plays as Commander Adama as a younger man, and flies a number of missions in different craft against Cylon ships, following Adama's career during the First Cylon War.
 Though presumed set in the continuity of the 2003 reboot, the visuals were based on the designs of the original 1978 series and like the original series, the game featured alien races and their technologies even though no aliens or alien technologies were ever suggested to exist in the 2003 continuity.
 The game also features the voice talents of Dirk Benedict as Lieutenant Starbuck and Richard Hatch as Captain Apollo, though both characters were hidden content available only through the use of cheat codes and did not feature in the storyline of the main game.
-It was developed by Warthog Games and it was the last game ever to be published by Universal Interactive, as the company would dissolve shortly after the game's release.
+It was developed by Warthog Games and it was the last game to be published by Universal Interactive, which dissolved shortly after the game's release.

 Battlestar Galactica Space Alert

 In 1976, Mattel released a handheld electronic game called "Missile Attack", which was later resold as "Battlestar Galactica Space Alert" due to difficulties with NBC who refused to air commercials for the Missile Attack game.
-Battlestar Galactica Space Alert was obviously based on the original Battlestar Galactica film and television series.

 Others

-Cylon Attack by A&F Software for the BBC Micro in the 1980s was another game based on the original series.
+Cylon Attack by A&F Software for the BBC Micro in the 1980s was based on the original series.

 The computer game Epic, and its sequel Inferno, released by Ocean software in 1992, featured a similar plot to Battlestar Galactica as well as similar ship models and characters.